kirekire95/iot-summer-project-nfc-jwt-door---iot/README.md

 ### Putting everything together

-How is all the electronics connected?
-Describe all the wiring, good if you can show a circuit diagram.
-Be specific on how to connect everything, and what to think of in terms of resistors, current and voltage.

-I would not consider myself to be an expert in terms of electronics as it is my first time having laid my hands on this, but I would like to believe that I followed best practices to ensure a more or less production ready setup more so than a development only setup..
+It is my first time having laid my hands on electronics, but I would like to believe that I followed best practices to ensure a more or less production ready setup more so than a development only setup.

 ![Fritzing Overview](https://res.cloudinary.com/cubbans-cloud/image/upload/v1627771854/Erik/IoT%20Summer%20Course/IoT_Project_bb_oxqmlj.png)

-- [ ] Circuit diagram (can be hand drawn)
-- [ ] \*Electrical calculations

 ### Platform